ProjectAthenia/mobile/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.17.0

+Very minor one!
+This simply fixes a bug with the subscription page that would cause the incorrect membership plan to show after initial purcahse as an upgrade.

+* src/app/pages/subscription/subscription.page.html
+* src/app/pages/subscription/subscription.page.ts

 ## 0.16.0

 Minor one!
 This update adds all of the vote models, and it also updates the profile page to only show settings based on features enabled inside the apps environment.